jgraef/fdtd/README.md

 # TODO

+- load/save files (whole scene)
+- manipulating objects's isometry in scene view
 - use types from nonmax crate in half-edge graph and maybe fdtd impl?
 - fix transparency:
   - when overlapping: order-independent transparency?
   - we can't apply gamma correction / tone map in the pbr shader because the values are later alpha-blended. we would need to do tone map / gamma in a separate render pass.
 - control UI for solver:
   - share a small struct (with CondVar) to control and read stats from the solver thread.
   - i think we could even replace the solver instance if the simulation volume changes, although this was not intended.
- - hierarchy:
-  - fix hierarchy when deleting a parent
 - staging belt:
   - read (gpu to host)
 - read-only properties UI
- - load/save files (whole scene)
 - limit how often a running solver projects into textures. done, but needs to be in config somewhere
 - tree view context menu
 - make simulation volume an entity (visible via edges?)
 - PRs for `egui_ltreeview`
 - fdtd: compress material buffer:
   - most points in the lattice contain the same material values
   - turn the current buffer into a buffer that only contains indices to a second buffer that holds the actual data
   - we could then also store the original properties (eps, mu, etc.) for rendering.
- - manipulating objects's isometry in scene view
 - pass more config to properties_ui for floats for proper formatting
 - keybindings
 - 2D scene view
 - Point lights: Not properly implemented right now, as we only need a point light colocated with the camera, for which we don't need any information that the shader already has.
 - use pipeline cache (persistent)
 - spatial: add tags whether an entity supports a certain spatial query. then in the query methods we can filter by that.

 [1]: https://en.wikipedia.org/wiki/Finite-difference_time-domain_method
 [2]: https://en.wikipedia.org/wiki/Finite_element_exterior_calculus